50 Amazing And Latest Basque Baby Names For Girls And Boys

 30. Arantxa

-Arantxa, which originated as a nickname for Arantzazu, refers to the town, which houses the sanctuary of Virgin Mary.
-This name also refers to ‘thorn bush’ in the Basque language.
+Arantxa, which originated as a nickname for Arantzazu, refers to the town that houses the sanctuary of the Virgin Mary (7).
+This name also refers to ‘thornbush’ or ‘hawthorn’ in the Basque language.
 This slightly obscure name was made famous by Arantxa Sanchez Vicario, the tennis player.

 31. Arrosa

 Rose and Rosa are passe.
 It’s time for Arrosa to lead the front.
-This Basque baby girl name is accessible, easy to pronounce, and has a flair and bounce to it.
+This Basque baby girl name, also meaning ‘rose,’ is accessible, easy to pronounce, and has a flair and bounce to it.
 You can also use this name to honor someone in your family named Rose.

 32. Elixane